Skip to content

 What the budget actually goes on

-Data preparation takes forty to sixty percent.
-This is the number that surprises first-time buyers.
+Data preparation is usually the largest line by some distance, and it is the one that catches people out.
 Cleaning, structuring, labelling, and validating your data for AI is slow, specialised work, and it is where most of the project risk sits.

-Development and integration takes twenty to thirty percent.
+Development and integration comes next.
 This is the actual building: model configuration, prompt engineering, API work, LLM integration, interface work, and connecting everything to your existing systems.

-Testing and deployment takes ten to fifteen percent.
+Testing and deployment closes the build out.
 Model validation, integration testing, user acceptance, and production deployment all sit here, and testing AI is more involved than traditional software because you are validating probabilistic outputs, not deterministic ones.

-For ISO 27001 environments, add ten to twenty percent on top.
-This covers security documentation, access control, audit trails, and evidence gathering, and it is engineering work in its own right, not a paperwork exercise.
-Any quote that ignores it comes back as a change request later.
+An ISO 27001 or otherwise regulated environment adds a line that runs across all four, covering security documentation, access control, audit trails, and evidence gathering.
+It is engineering work in its own right rather than a paperwork exercise, and any quote that ignores it comes back as a change request later.

 What are the hidden costs of AI development?